MarshP/learn-mathematics/Mathematics/Resources and Materials.md

 There are many, many more resources than are listed here.
-These are selected, quality materials you can use for free to complete the curriculum.
+These are selected, quality materials I can use for free to complete my curriculum.

 ## Educational Websites & Courses

 - www.greenemath.com
 - www.khanacademy.org
 - https://ocw.mit.edu/
+- https://www.ck12.org/ (As well as these study guides and lessons this site provides free textbooks, see below.)

 ## Textbooks